 Start of the Day

-8.45 (children can enter school make their own way into their classrooms as a ‘soft start’)
+8.45 (children can enter school and make their own way into their classrooms as a ‘soft start’)

-This provides an opportunity for children to begin their day in a calm way, chat to the teacher and teaching assistant and as a means of a parent talking to the teacher if required.
+This provides an opportunity for children to begin their day calmly, and chat with the teacher and teaching assistant.

 End of the Day